libreas/ausgabe26/03blumer/master.md

 Until the 1950s, the Flon was a port on the way to the nearby Lac Léman, used primarily for industrial goods.
 Most of the industry situated in the Flon left the area in course of the years.
-This was consistent with movements you could also observe in other European cities, were the actual industrial production got sourced out.
-As in other cities too, this left a brownfield of slowly deteriorating buildings.
-Every city had to deal with its brownfield.
+This was consistent with movements one could also observe in other European cities, were the actual industrial production got sourced out.
+As in other cities too, this left brownfields of slowly deteriorating buildings.
+Every city had to deal with its brownfields.
 Some, most renowned Detroit (2012), left most of this area open in case the city is able to change their current course of urban development.
 Other cities like Marseille tried to reanimate their usable area by installing cultural institutions (Andres